 Hundreds of firefighters are working around the clock to try and beat the blaze into submission.
 Dry conditions and strong winds are causing the fire to spread at an alarming rate.
 According to fire authorities, it may take weeks before the Bootleg fire is contained.

 How to Prepare for and Survive a Wildfire

-The unfortunate truth is that a wildfire can happen nearly anywhere, at any time.
-But, there is a lot you can do to protect yourself and your loved ones — both before a fire breaks out, and once one is threatening your area.
+The unfortunate truth is that a wildfire can happen nearly anywhere, at any time – as the Bootleg fire is proving.
+Thankfully, there is a lot you can do to protect yourself and your loved ones — both before a fire breaks out, and once one is threatening your area.